podrivnick/DRF-Shop/README.md

 * **Product Viewing**: Users can view all products as well as individual products by their identifier.
 * **Order Creation System**: A system is implemented for creating orders.
 * **Product Filtering**: Products can be filtered based on availability and discounts.
-* **Product Search**: Users can search for products based on name, description, and tags.

 ### Installation and Running